Situational awareness is being aware of your surroundings and understanding what is happening within your environment.

 The scariest environment may not be the tactical environment.
-The scariest environment is the civil liability environment.
+The most frightening environment is the civil liability environment.

-When building your situational awareness, it is important to include knowledge of laws and regulations.
+When building your situational awareness, it is essential to include knowledge of laws and regulations.

 Regardless of your points of view, ignorance of the law is not an excuse.
-Likewise simply not believing in a law will do you no good if you’re locked up for violating that law.
+Likewise merely not believing in law will do you no good if you’re locked up for violating that law.

 So, right, wrong, or indifferent, think twice before risking your freedom

 Be sure to incorporate legalities when making plans.
 Doing so up front will help you avoid problems later.

 - If something doesn’t feel right, it isn’t!
 Listen to your gut!
 The hairs on the back of your neck rise for a reason.
 It’s called instinct, and it’s usually right.